shiracohen4/eye-tracking-analysis/README.md

 We expect to get a high correlation, since it would indicate the eye tracking component is working well.
 The R value that is added to the graph helps to evaluate the correlation.

 The file camera_pos.cs is the file from the original experiment we had to modify in order to get the eye tracking output from each participant.
+The code segments we added are clearly marked with comments.

 ### Instructions
 1. Name the output file "data.csv".